seed-rs/seed/README.md

 this approach over Elm if you're already comfortable with Rust, want the performance benefits, or don't want to code business logic in a purely-functional langauge.

-Compared to React, for example, you may appreciate the consistency of how to write apps:
+Compared with React, you may appreciate the consistency of how to write apps:
 There's no distinction between logic and display code; no restrictions on comments;
 no distinction between components and normal functions.
-The API is flexible, and avoids the OOP boilerplate.
+The API is flexible, and avoids OOP boilerplate.

 I also hope that config, building, and dependency-management is cleaner with Cargo and wasm-bindgen than with npm.